ynstf/hacker-bot/README.md

 you can convert this gta v.BAT to an EXE file and change its shortcut's icon.

+after the script is run you can listen to victims in the telegram chat bot, who you put its token in main.py.

 the goal of this repository is to education and protection!.